Zambia national under-20 football team

-Zambia national under-20 football team is the U-20 football team for Zambia also known as the Junior Chipolpolo as the senior side is known as Chipolopolo (Copper Bullets).
+The Zambia national under-20 football team is the U-20 football team for Zambia.
+They are also known as the Junior Chipolpolo as the senior side is known as Chipolopolo (Copper Bullets).
 They came in fourth place in the 2007 African Youth Championship, which meant they qualified for the 2007 FIFA U-20 World Cup where they were eliminated by U-20 Africa Cup of Nations 5-time winner Nigeria.